Jorenar/blog/2023-02-26-gotophobia-harmful.md

 ### `goto`-less alternative 1: guard flag

-I probably says more about the state of my sleep deprived brain than anything else, but I actually managed to make an honest, very dumb mistake in this simple snippet.
+It probably says more about the state of my sleep deprived brain than anything else, but I actually managed to make an honest, very dumb mistake in this simple snippet.
 I didn't notice until after examining the assembly output and seeing way less instructions than expected.
 Since it's simple, yet quite